Hispalus1/AI-torch/README.md

 - **PyTorch AI Solver**: An AI agent implemented in PyTorch navigates the maze to find the optimal path.
 You can choose different AI algorithms for pathfinding.

-- **Interactive Visuals**: Real-time visualization of the maze and AI's progress.

 ## Final Product